 Smoking and psoriasis

 Although smoking is quite injurious to health in all aspects, there is a research study showing a strong connection between smoking and psoriasis.
-Smoking not only increases a person’s susceptibility of developing psoriasis, but the extent of smoking also has an impression on how grave their psoriasis is and how well they respond to treatment.
+Smoking not only increases a person’s susceptibility to develop psoriasis, but the extent of smoking also has an impression on how grave their psoriasis is and how well they respond to treatment.
 In other words, smokers never get the maximum benefits of medications and other remedies.

 Stress is also the worst enemy of the immune system and, therefore, can have a drastic effect on psoriasis.
 When a person gets psoriasis flare-ups, one can go into deep depression and anxiety, which further adds up all the damages to the condition.
 It is like the same if you wish to extinguish the fire with liquid fuel.